-Greek Cypriots say that bicommunal, bizonal federation of two states with one sovereignty should be established by both communities.
-The powers of the central government should be determined first and then those of the autonomous states.
-A state will have autonomy in internal administration, while the federation should have power to function in key matters.

-The Turkish Cypriots say that each community should form a sovereign state and join in a confederation as equals.
+Greek Cypriots say that bicommunal, bizonal federation of two states with one sovereignty should be established.
+A new federal constitution should come first, specifying the powers of the central government and those of the self administered states.
+The Turkish Cypriots say that each community should form a sovereign state as equals and join in a "partnership state," which would have a single international legal personality.